yanyanzl/video-edit/README.md

   - in this non-GUI version, you have to name the batch of files according to the rules:
   - executable file multitle
   - source code file multitle.py
   - example: put base_language1.srt and added_language1.srt under the same directory of multitle executable. double click to run multitle executable. then the multi-language subtitle will be generated.

+### welcome any new requirements or feedback. please contact or comments directly